 3. Architecture

-Each level relies on the layer below it through a well-defined interface; you can swap layers as you think fit, you just have to follow the interface specifications.
-Another step in separating between data abstraction and implementation.
+Each level relies on the layer below it through a well-defined interface; you can swap layers as you think fit; you just have to follow the interface specifications.
+This is another step in separating data abstraction from implementation.

 4. Church Numbers – a new numbering system?

-The Church encoding system is a way of representing numbers and their operators in lambda calculus.
-The book introduces the Church zero and add-1 procedures first, I thought the zero procedure would evaluate to the value zero but was shocked to realize it was a procedure.
-Alhamdulillaah I finally got to understand it after reading Bill’s excellent post.
+The Church encoding system represents numbers and their operators in lambda calculus.
+The book introduces the Church zero and add-1 procedures first.
+I thought the zero procedure would evaluate the value zero but was shocked to realize it was a procedure.
+Alhamdulillaah, I finally understood it after reading Bill’s excellent post.

 The main thing to know is this: It is possible to represent numbers even without using numbers!

-Assuming a theoretical language that has only functions and no inherent support for numbers whatsoever; how do you add or represent numbers?
-Surprisingly this is easy to do – you could model numbers by counting the number of times you apply a function.
+Assuming a theoretical language with only functions and no inherent support for numbers, how do you add or represent numbers?
+Surprisingly, this is easy – you can model numbers by counting the times you apply a function.
 This is what the Church numbers do – they apply input functions for a number of times that corresponds to the expected integer value.

 The zero procedure takes in a procedure (which itself accepts another procedure) and calls it ‘zero’ times (never called); similarly, the one procedure evaluates its input once (that’s one right?).
-Generalizing these allow you to do addition and subtraction.
-While it was good to learn about lambda calculus however I wonder how real number arithmetic would be represented…
+Generalizing these allows you to do addition and subtraction.
+While learning about lambda calculus was good, I wonder how real number arithmetic would be represented…

 5. The woes of Interval Arithmetic